 We can only focus on one item (internal or external) at any given moment.
 Multi-tasking is a misnomer.
 What we actually do is rapidly shift our attention between different phenomena.
 As described in the attached NPR story, this capacity to rapidly shift attention may have had an evolutionary advantage.
-But our hunter-gather ancestors were not rapidly shifting between smartphone, email, television and tweet (and pot boiling on the stove and someone yelling outside the door!).
+But our hunter-gatherer ancestors were not rapidly shifting between smartphone, email, television and TikTok (and pot boiling on the stove and someone yelling outside the door!).
 Studies on attention and interruptions reveal we require from 7-25 minutes to return to the task.
 Now, how much time are we saving, and how much more productive are we with multitasking?

 Now, consider being able to focus on one task.
 Completely.
 Feel breath deepen, body relax and mind become laser-like focused upon one task.
 Imagine this to be your standard operating procedure.